fxgsell/GG-Edge-Inference/0-environment-configuration/README.md

     ![Cloud9 EC2 Instance - Create IAM Role](./images/iam_create_role_2.png)
 1. Next, enter a role name for this role that will help identify it for use and later deletion (`ml-edge-workshop-cloud9-ec2` in our example), and click **Create Role** button.
     ![Cloud9 EC2 Instance - Create IAM Role](./images/iam_create_role_3.png)
-1. Now that we have created a role for our Cloud9 EC2 instance, we will assign it within the earlier screen.
-You should be able to click the Refresh (circular arrow) button and then filter for the new role you created, then click **Apply** button:
+1. We have just created a role for our Cloud9 EC2 instance, and we will now assign it to that instance.
+Return to the EC2 console, and you should be able to click the Refresh (circular arrow) button and then filter for the new role you created, then click **Apply** button:
     ![Cloud9 EC2 Instance - Assign Role](./images/ec2_assign_role.png)
 1. You will see the action of changing the EC2 instance IAM role occurring, which may take a several moments to complete.
     ![Cloud9 EC2 Instance - Assign Role Pending](./images/ec2_assign_role_processing.png)